jgsmith/ruby-second-contract/game/verbs/sit_on.md

 ---
 verbs:
-  - sit
+  - sit on
-brief: sit down
+brief: sit down on something
 see also:
   - stand
   - kneel
   - crouch
 actions:
+  - act:move:on
   - act:sit
+direct:
+  - anything
 published: true
 class: action
 ---

-This command allows you to change your position to that of sitting regardless of your current position.
+This command allows you to change your position to that of sitting on something regardless of your current position.